RICHARD (DICK) CHEVALIER BELL, FASLA, FAAR (1928-2020)

 The Kistler-Hollstein House, Fayetteville, designed by

 Bell was the first recipient of the Award for Distinguished Professional Achievement from the NC Chapter of the American Society of Landscape Architects and a 2000 recipient of the Sir Walter Raleigh Award for Community Appearance.
-In 2014, he was awarded the ASLA Medal for Lifetime Achievements and Contributions to the Profession, the Welfare of the Public and the Environment.
+In 2014, he was awarded the ASLA Medal for Lifetime Achievements and Contributions to the Profession.
 His book is The Bridge Builders.

 NCSU Brickyard, Raleigh

 Bell began building the Water Garden, one of Raleigh's first mixed-use developments, on 11 acres in 1955.
 At a time when "environmentally sensitive" was rarely mentioned, Bell created a place to live and work.
 From here grew one of the most substantial practices of landscape architecture in North Carolina.
 He also used the Water Garden as a living example of his belief that buildings should tread lightly upon the land and exist in harmony with the natural terrain and natural resources.
 Tucked among the stately hardwoods and pines, nestled with, rather than against, the landscape's natural grade and carefully preserved wetlands, Water Garden's contemporary buildings have always been completely at ease in their environment.
 Unable to maintain the buildings, Bell sold the property in 2007 to Nick Francis and Matt Somner who plan to redevelop it into a senior active residential community.